 60 Second Recap introduces students to literature in one-minute video bites.
 Most are YouTube video clips.
 Before you decide that this is what's wrong with education today, take a look....more

 60 Second Recap introduces students to literature in one-minute video bites.
 Most are YouTube video clips.
 Before you decide that this is what's wrong with education today, take a look.
 Each book in the 60 Second Recap library (classics like Lord of the Flies, Frankenstein, Brave New World, Hamlet and Jane Eyre) is summarized with a one minute "teaser," an overview, a look at the cast, the plot, the theme, motifs, symbols--all the elements we would want students to pay attention to when encountering a new work of literature.
 There is also a general section on the analysis of literature, and a "Pick of the Week" which introduces students to a more contemporary book for leisure reading.
 The site is still in development and more works of literature are being added.
 Since many of the videos are hosted on YouTube, you may need to view them at home due to school filtering.
-Use a tool such as KeepVid reviewed here to download the videos from YouTube and bring it to class "on a stick."

 In the ClassroomThese short film clips are perfect for introducing lessons with a quick attention-grabbing recap.
 The clips preview material that you can discuss more in depth as you analyze the works in question, and provide a useful review for students throughout the unit.
 It may be tempting to treat them like all the other on-line cheats for students who don't actually want to read the book, but these are more likely to help focus attention and clarify main points.
 They would also be good for less-able readers as a way to increase interest in the classics.
 The clips are perfect for your interactive whiteboard or projector.
 As a special challenge, assign students to create their own 60 second recaps of works they have read and share them on TeacherTube reviewed here or SchoolTube reviewed here.